jmayer913/JMayer-Data-Library/README.md

 {
    //Do something with the newly created data object.
 }
-else if (!operationResult.IsSuccessStatusCode && operationResult.ServerSideValidationResult is not null)
+else if (operationResult.IsSuccessStatusCode is false) {
+   if (operationResult.ValidationErrors.Count > 0)
    {
       //Display the validation failures.
+   }
+   else if (operationResult.ProblemDetails is not null) {
+      //Display an error message returned by the server.
+   }
 }
 ```
 This will send a POST HTTP request to the web API and it will contain the data object in the body as json.
 The Uri will be formatted as {BaseAddress}/api/{TypeName} and the TypeName would be Account in our example.